habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Terms for Collaborators

-  1. Projects can use the Service to distribute payments to Collaborators.
+  1. Project Owners can use the Service to distribute payments to Collaborators.

-  1. When you become a Collaborator, you agree that payments to you by the Project are made exclusively because of your collaboration in the Work described in the Project's profile.
+  1. When you become a Collaborator, you agree that payments to you by the Project Owner are made exclusively because of your collaboration in the Work described in the Project's profile.

-  1. By becoming a Collaborator, the Collaborator forms an agreement with that Project to collaborate in the Work described in the Project's profile.
+  1. By becoming a Collaborator, the Collaborator forms an agreement with that Project Owner to collaborate in the Work described in the Project's profile.
 The Service is a platform to facilitate this agreement.
-Gratipay is not a party to the agreement, and is not responsible to either the Project or the Collaborator if either party breaches the terms of the agreement (e.g. if the Collaborator fails to provide the promised goods or services).
+Gratipay is not a party to the agreement, and is not responsible to either the Project Owner or the Collaborator if either party breaches the terms of the agreement (e.g. if the Collaborator fails to provide the promised goods or services).

   1. Gratipay does not determine how payments are allocated and is not responsible for how Projects internally distribute payments.
 The agreement